Trikzon/armor-visibility/README.md

 If you shift and press the toggle key (`V` by default) all player armor will stop rendering (including elytra).

 This mod works on vanilla servers too!
-This mod is only required by, and only works, on the client.
+This mod is only required by and only works on the client.

 **Disclaimer:** Most servers have rules against the use of mods.
 I am not liable for any rule breakers.